 On Model Year 2022 and above the skid shoes have been changed.
 The range of these shoes is 3"-8".
 The shoes still attach to each of the struts under the header.
-These shoes are
+These shoes are bolted to each strut in the front and a bolt in the rear adjusts the height of the shoe.
+Figure 300

 - 1. The shoe to the outside of the paddle strut will need to be removed to lace the header on the transport. - 2.
-This is done by removing the rear adjustment bolt. - 3.
-The front retaining bolts are then removed to allow the skid shoe to be removed.
-Figure 281 - 4.
+This is done by removing the rear adjustment bolt. - The front retaining bolts are then removed to allow the skid shoe to be removed.
+Figure 300 - 4.
 If the skid shoe on the drive paddle needs to be removed it can be done in a similar manner.
 The only difference is the skid shoe is wider.
-Figure 282 the inside of the strut.
+Figure 301 the inside of the strut.
 A bolt retains the rear of the shoe and allows the height adjustment.
-Figure 283
+Figure 302